Most women with genitopelvic pain/penetration disorder cannot tolerate insertion of any object into the vagina.

 Inadequate lubrication from insufficient foreplay

 Inflammation or infection in the genital area (including genital herpes Genital Herpes Genital herpes is a sexually transmitted infection caused by the herpes simplex virus that causes recurring episodes of small, painful, fluid-filled blisters on and around the genitals.
 This... read more and yeast infections Vaginal Yeast Infection (Candidiasis) The vagina is infected by a yeast called Candida, usually Candida albicans, resulting in a yeast infection called candidiasis.
-Being pregnant or having diabetes or a weakened immune system increases... read more ), the vagina Overview of Vaginal Infections In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
+Being pregnant or having diabetes or a weakened immune... read more ), the vagina Overview of Vaginal Infections In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
 Vaginal infections are caused by microorganisms... read more , or Bartholin glands (the small glands on either side of the vaginal opening)

 Inflammation or infection of the urinary tract